 In July 2020, the Company's board of directors approved, and the Company adopted the 2020 Equity Incentive Plan (the 2020 Plan).
 The 2020 Plan became effective on July 22, 2020.
 The 2020 Plan provides for the granting of stock options, stock appreciation rights (SARs), restricted stock awards (RSAs), restricted stock units (RSUs), performance awards and stock bonus awards to employees, directors, consultants, independent contractors and advisors of the Company.
-Under the 2020 Plan, the Company generally grants stock-based awards with servicebased vesting conditions only.
+Under the 2020 Plan, the Company generally grants stock-based awards with service-based vesting conditions only.
 Options granted typically vest over a four-year period but may be granted with different vesting terms.
-In the case of an incentive stock option granted to an employee who at the time of grant owns stock representing more than 10% of the total combined voting power of all classes of stock, the exercise price shall be no less than 110% of the fair value per share on the date of grant, and the award shall expire five years from the date of grant.
+In the case of an incentive stock option granted to an employee who at the time of grant owns stock representing more than 10% of the total combined voting power of all classes of stock, the exercise price shall be no less than 110% of the fair value per share on the date of grant.
 In the case of all other stock options, the per share exercise price shall be no less than 100% of the fair value per share on the date of grant.